zama-ai/concrete/docs/dev/api/concrete.fhe.extensions.ones.md

 **Returns:**
-  Union[np.ndarray, Tracer]:  Tracer that respresents the operation during tracing  ndarray with one otherwise
+  Union[np.ndarray, Tracer]:  Tracer that represents the operation during tracing  ndarray with one otherwise

 ---